dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 default locking scheme.
 Instead, the Streams module provides the user with a single, per instance slot, *stream-lock:*, which is inherited by all subclasses of :class:`<stream>`.
-You should use the generic functions :gf:`stream-lock` and :gf:`stream-lock-setter`, together with other appropriate functions and macros from the Threads library, to implement a locking strategy appropriate to your application and its stream transaction model.
+You should use the generic functions :gf:`lock-stream` and :gf:`unlock-stream` or the macro :macro:`with-stream-locked`, together with other appropriate functions and macros from the Threads library, to implement a locking strategy appropriate to your application and its stream transaction model.
 The functions in the Streams module are not of themselves thread safe, and make no guarantees about the atomicity of read and write operations.

 Reading from and writing to streams
 -----------------------------------